 https://www.midwayusa.com/product/1012835065?pid=467111

-167being a pocket cleaner, that won't do but your link led me to this, which is what i need so thanks very much. planning to chuck it up in my cordless drill.bajajoaquin wrote: Sat May 30, 2020 11:21 pm I have never used it, since I have only loaded new brass, but I added this to my cart recently because it was cheap and I had free shipping.
+being a pocket cleaner, that won't do but your link led me to this, which is what i need so thanks very much. :thanks: planning to chuck it up in my cordless drill.

 https://www.midwayusa.com/product/11652 ... ad-reviews